 What is a 3D image?

 3D images (also called stereographic) can be created with certain 360 cameras such as the Insta 360 PRO.
 Additionally, 3D images can be created and rendered using modeling software such as Maya or 3DSMax.
 Finally, NVIDIA Ansel also allows you to create 3D in-game screenshots.

 A 3D image consists of two spherical images taken from two different positions that are about as far from each other as a typical distance between two eyes.
 You can't see the 3D effect on regular screens, but you can view it in a VR headset.
 One image is rendered for the left eye, another for the right one.

 Uploading 3D images

 To upload a 3D image, you just need to make sure it has the correct format.

-In order for Kuula to recognize and correctly render the 3D image in VR mode, you need to make sure of two things:
+In order for Kuula to recognize and correctly render the 3D image in VR mode, the image needs to meet those following conditions:

-- 1. The image has a top-down layout - left eye on top, right eye one on the bottom
+- A top-down layout - left eye on top, right eye one on the bottom

-- 2. The image is perfectly square, i.e. aspect ratio is exactly 1
+- Perfectly square dimensions, i.e. aspect ratio is exactly 1